pauldambra/blog_source/_posts/2025-05-05-year-notes.md

 I lost 12kg in 2024.
 The unrelenting drudgery of not eating is so dull.

 I've continued enjoying cooking.
 Food has always been an expression of love in my life.

-I've got pretty good at pizza and pasta this year.
-Although I'm still pretty terrible at focaccia.
+## first pasta of 2024

 ![the first pasta I cooked in 2024](/images/2025/05/first-pasta-2024.jpg){: loading="lazy"}

+## last pasta of 2024

 ![the last pasta I cooked in 2024](/images/2025/05/last-pasta-2024.jpg){: loading="lazy"}

 ## My favourite moment of 2024?